An extended generalized Pareto regression model for count data: Acknowledgements

-The authors would like to thank Benjamin Youngman for helpful discussions about the R code, and Nicolas Eckert (INRAE) for providing and explaining the avalanche data.
+The authors thank Benjamin Youngman for helpful discussions on the R code and Nicolas Eckert for providing and explaining the avalanche data.
+Touqeer Ahmad acknowledges support from the Région Bretagne through project SAD-2021- MaEVa.
 Philippe Naveau acknowledges the support of the French Agence Nationale de la Recherche (ANR) under reference ANR-Melody (ANR-19-CE46-0011).
 Part of this work was also supported by 80 PRIME CNRS-INSU, ANR-20-CE40-0025-01 (T-REX project), and the European H2020 XAIDA (Grant agreement ID: 101003469).